cathxrsis/cathxrsis.github.io/_drafts/2019-09-01-Dialectics-Based-SE.md

 The story generally goes like this: an organisation has a *golden period*, makes some really good products or services and @@ After a few years the shine starts to wear off; with the same workers, processes, tools and methods the new products of the organisation begin to drop in quality and/or creep in price.

+- Alienation causes wars over need to be "the cause".
+People need to change the company.

 - Symptoms - A luxury car is same order of magnitude of engineering time as a cheap one.
 If a company can only make luxury cars, its probably crap at engineering.

 - everyone knows the solutions

 - management

 - Goal orientation fails because